magnetrwn/raylib-bubbles/README.md

 ### [Lissajous](include/lissajous.hpp)

 The `LissajousView` class in `include/lissajous.hpp` is a simple class abstracting the state of a Lissajous curve, which is used to animate the background texture along the viewport (the visible screen area).
 This is why backgrounds are larger than the viewport.
-The arguments for the constructor `a`, `b`, and `d` are the parameters of the Lissajous curve.
+The Lissajous curve is defined by the parameters encapsulated in the `LissajousInit` struct, which is used to initialize the curve.

 **TODO**